The First Agreement: Be Impeccable With Your Word

 “A sin is anything that you do which goes against yourself.
 Everything you feel or believe or say that goes against yourself is a sin.
 You go against yourself when you judge or blame yourself for anything.
 Being without sin is exactly the opposite.
 Being impeccable is not going against yourself.
 When you are impeccable, you take responsibility for your actions, but you do not judge or blame yourself.”

 YES!
 Re-read that paragraph because it is SO, SO important.

 Going Against The First Agreement

 We go against ourselves all the time without realizing it.
-We say we want one thing, but then we sabotage ourselves and do exactly the opposite.
+We say we want one thing, but then we do exactly the opposite.
 Because our subconscious wants to keep us safe, it will default to what is known and familiar, even if it’s painful and not at all what we want.
 Then we end up beating ourselves up, wondering why nothing works out.
-It’s because we created it with our own thoughts, words and actions.
+It’s because we created it with our own thoughts, words, and actions.

 My Version Of The First Agreement: Speak Your Truth

 I say it all the time… speak your truth.
 Instead of hiding who you are and how you feel, express it openly and honestly.
 This is terrifying for many of us because we’re afraid of being judged and rejected.
 However, it is THE KEY to emotional freedom.
 It is THE KEY to intimacy with another human.
 It is THE KEY to self-acceptance.
+It is THE KEY to a healthy relationship.
 It is THE KEY to living an authentic life.

-I also practice speaking my truth every single day with my fiance, and we have the most amazing relationship because of it.
+I practice this every single day with my husband, and we have the most amazing relationship because of it.
 We talk vulnerably, sharing even the ugliest parts of ourselves.
 I’ve never felt more connected to a partner in my life.